-The FLOOD-serv Project plans to conduct a number of pilots in various locations throughout its duration.
-Italy, Romania, Spain, Slovakia and Portugal will host the pilots in an effort to link citizen, public authorities and other stakeholders and on enabling the public to be warned en masse so that actions can be taken to reduce the adverse effects of the flood.
+The FLOOD-serv Project conducted a number of pilots in various locations throughout its duration.
+Italy, Romania, Spain, Slovakia and Portugal hosted the pilots in an effort to link citizen, public authorities and other stakeholders and on enabling the public to be warned en masse so that actions can be taken to reduce the adverse effects of the flood.

 In western Slovakia there are two major rivers, Danube and Morava, which are prone to flood on a yearly basis.
 The Bratislava region is exposed to flooding from both of these rivers.
-First of its kind and scale, the FLOODSERV project will enable Bratislava region to join a forum of international domain-experts and contribute to development of innovation and value in flood-risk management.
+First of its kind and scale, the FLOODSERV project enabled the Bratislava region to join a forum of international domain-experts and contribute to development of innovation and value in flood-risk management.

-Exdwarf consulting s.r.o., a Slovakia-based-SME founded in 2012, will be leading the Slovak pilot of the Floodserv project in close cooperation with BSK (Bratislava Self-Governing Region).
-In addition to supporting the pilot via dissemination, evaluation and validation activities, we will also develop business intelligence system components.
+Exdwarf consulting s.r.o., a Slovakia-based-SME founded in 2012, led the Slovak pilot of the Floodserv project in close cooperation with BSK (Bratislava Self-Governing Region).
+In addition to supporting the pilot via dissemination, evaluation and validation activities, they also developed business intelligence system components.
 Exdwarf has been supporting piloting the FP7 project FUPOL in the Slovak municipality of Senec since 2015.

 BSK is the largest self-governing region in Slovakia.
 BSK suffers from yearly flooding of the Danube and participates in the project by, with a focus on open government and enhancing involvement of the citizen, piloting FLOODSERV in collaboration with the other Slovak project partner, Exdwarf.

-Pilot actions in Genoa Municipality aim to facilitate and certify building paths of local community networks able to interact with territories, to raise awareness and major responsibility on self-help projects in critical situation.
+The pilot actions in the Genoa Municipality aimed to facilitate and certify building paths of local community networks able to interact with territories, to raise awareness and major responsibility on self-help projects in critical situation.

 - gather collective knowledge in the urbanized territory,